African Studies (research) (MA)

 This multidisciplinary programme offers you the opportunity to study the African continent from many different angles.
 As a result, you will acquire solid knowledge and understanding of the major historical, cultural, socio-economic and political factors at play in Africa, and learn how to advance this understanding further with sound and solid research.

-You will start with an introduction to current debates on African Studies through four, interdisciplinary courses: History and Politics; Economy, Geography and Society; African postcolonial theories and literary criticism, and Communication in Africa: the power of language and media.
+You will start with an introduction to current debates on African Studies through two out of four interdisciplinary courses: History and Politics; Economy, Geography and Society; African postcolonial theories and literary criticism, and Communication in Africa: the power of language and media.
 In the second semester, more in-depth explorations of thematic themes and regions will provide you the solid knowledge and understanding to participate in a wide range of academic and public debates on Africa.

-Alongside these thematically and regionally oriented courses, the following courses help develop your skills as a researcher: The Theoretical Foundations of African Studies, Reflexivity and Methodologies in Africanist Research, and Methods and Skills in Africanist Research.
+Alongside these thematically and regionally oriented courses, the following courses help develop your skills as a researcher: Theoretical Perspectives and Interdisciplinary, New Frontiers in Africanist Research, and Research Methods and Skills.
 In addition, in the second semester you will start developing your own research project through the course Writing Research Proposal.

 The second year is dedicated to the full research cycle.
 The first six months you will spend doing research in Africa on a topic and in a context of your choice.
 You have access to two university funds to get financial support for your research project, namely the Ulhenbeck and Lustra+ funds, and are directed to more possibilities for funding if needed.
 After your return, you will start writing your thesis.
 Hands-on research seminars will guide you through the writing-up phase and process towards your first academic publication.
 In addition, during the fieldwork and writing up, you will work with support from two senior researchers from your chosen field.